Classifying sections of del Pezzo fibrations, I: Introduction

 \end{coro}

 Corollary \ref{coro:batyrev} implies an upper bound on the counting function of the expected form

 for some positive integer $r$.

 Of course, whenever one can completely classify sections one obtains a precise asymptotic formula for the counting function.
-In this way we can prove Geometric Manin's Conjecture for some low degree del Pezzo surfaces over $k(\mathbb{P}^{1})$.
+Assuming Conjecture \ref{conj:GMC_intro}, we develop a refined heuristic of Batyrev showing the asymptotic formula for the above formal counting function: